-Indiana Youth Shooting Sports Foundation (IYSSF) is a Not-For-Profit corporation established to introduce and support New Shooters in the various disciplines of Shooting Sports in Indiana.
-Particular focus is on youth shooting sports.
-Support is provided to qualifying organizations/agencies in the form of monetary grants for specific programs and/or projects.
+Indiana Youth Shooting Sports Foundation (IYSSF) is a 501c(3) Not-For-Profit corporation established to introduce and support youth Shooters in the various disciplines of Shooting Sports in Indiana.
+Support is provided to qualifying Indiana organizations/agencies in the form of monetary grants for specific programs and/or projects.

 The IYSSF Board of Directors consists of officers and Dirctors of the Indiana State Rifle and Pistol Association as well as other Community Leaders active in the Shooting Sports.

 As we all know, finances and the expense of shooting are a barrier of entry to our sport, especially for young people.
 Traditionally, a youth shooter would have to have been sponsored by an adult to shoot even on an occasional basis let alone become proficient and become a competitor or even an avid shooter.
 The result of this is that it is quite rare especially in the shotgun sports to see young people out on a sporting clays course or trap field.

 The implications of this are ominous for our sport and our right to keep and bear arms.
 As the diehard baby boomer shooters and their parents give way to the X and Y generation, the number of gun enthusiasts and sportsmen seem to be lagging in the effort of handing off the trustee-ship of our sport.